jamesplease/api-pls/README.md

 ### Acknowledgements

-Many thanks goes to [Tyler Kellen](https://github.com/tkellen) for his work on [Endpoints](https://github.com/endpoints/endpoints) (which inspired me to write this) and for our many conversations about REST.
+[Tyler Kellen](https://github.com/tkellen) for his work on [Endpoints](https://github.com/endpoints/endpoints) (which inspired me to write this) and for our many conversations about REST.

+[Eric Valadas](https://github.com/ericvaladas) for helping plan the API and implementation of this library.